MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

 \gamma^0 = \beta, \quad \gamma^i = \beta \alpha_i \quad (i = x, y, z)
 $$

-Also defining the spacetime 4-gradient (which is a fancy way of saying that we are account for all dimensions, the 3 of space and 1 of time):
+Also defining the spacetime 4-gradient (which is a fancy way of saying that we are accounting for all dimensions: the three of space and one of time):

 $$
 \partial_\mu = \left( \frac{1}{c} \frac{\partial}{\partial t}, -\nabla \right), \quad